faenrandir/a_careful_examination/documents/about_apostates/how_those_who_leave_are_viewed.md

 Jeffrey R. Holland.
 Fireside at Tempe Arizona Stake Center, 2707 South College Avenue, April 26, 2016. ([audio](https://soundcloud.com/s) [31:37])

+### may not have eternal objectives and hence shouldn't be associations (implied)

+> We should associate with those who, like us, are planning not for temporary convenience, shallow goals, or narrow ambition—but rather with those who value the things that matter most, even eternal objectives.

+["Be Thou an Example,"](https://www.lds.org/general-conference/2005/04/be-thou-an-example?lang=eng) Thomas S. Monson, First Counselor in the First Presidency, General Conference, April 2005.

 ### are not honest or sincere (implied)

 > For those who are honest and sincere in their search, it is not difficult to find out whether there has been a universal apostasy, and if so, where the truth is today.